begin-theadventure/lutris-scripts/lutris-scripts/Titanfall/EA App/Readme.md

     _Application_: **Enable In-game overlay**.

-4. If you don't have the game files, install them, but if you do, the EA App has no option to add them (it's possible with [Origin](https://github.com/begin-theadventure/lutris-scripts/tree/main/R5Reloaded/Origin)).
+4. If you don't have the game files, install them, but if you do, the EA App has no option to add them.

     After that the game should be ready to play!